Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 ### Setting up Wrangler:

-To begin, be sure to [install latest version](https://developers.cloudflare.com/workers/cli-wrangler/install-update/) of Wrangler and [set up Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/authentication/) to work with your Cloudflare user.
+To begin, be sure to [install the latest version](https://developers.cloudflare.com/workers/cli-wrangler/install-update/) of Wrangler and [set up Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/authentication/) to work with your Cloudflare user.
 Please note that Pages integration with Wrangler relies on Wrangler 2.

 #### Deploying your first project: